-- Areas with Type 1 KFH seagrass habitat >5 m2 that is known continuous or expected, based on historical distributions mapped on Fisheries Spatial Data Portal.
-Also a 5-metre buffer from these seagrass habitats and between the anticipated footprint of a standard jetty or pontoon structure.
-Seagrass includes the following species: - eelgrass (Zostera spp. and Heterozostera tasmonica) - paddleweed (Halophila spp.) - halodule (Halodule spp.) - sea tassel (Ruppia spp.). - Locations of continuous healthy seagrass habitats in accordance with the DPI-Fisheries P&G (Policy 3.2.3.2 - 11) where mapping has not been updated.
+- areas with sensitive Type 1 KFH seagrass habitat that is known and expected, is >5 m2, and located within 20 metres of the foreshore, based on historical distributions mapped on the Fisheries Spatial Data Portal.
+Plus, a 5 metre buffer from these seagrass habitats and between the anticipated footprint of a standard jetty or pontoon structure.
+Seagrass includes the following species: - Posidonia (Posidonia australis) - eelgrass (Zostera spp. and Heterozostera tasmonica) - paddleweed (Halophila spp.) - sea tassel (Ruppia spp.). - Locations of continuous healthy seagrass habitats in accordance with the DPI-Fisheries P&G (Policy 3.2.3.2 - 11) where mapping has not been updated.